Dad to kayak 150 miles along Thames in tribute to son

 Mr Castleton is aiming to raise £10,000 for the British Heart Foundation to fund groundbreaking discoveries and identify new treatments that could help save more people from the devastating effects of heart disease.

-He and nine friends will start their 150-mile journey from Lechlade, Gloucestershire, tomorrow – two years to the day since Finn was born.
+He and nine friends will start their 150-mile journey from Lechlade, Gloucestershire, on Saturday – two years to the day since Finn was born.

 After paddling 30 miles they will arrive in Oxford at the end of day one and will finish the journey after five days at London’s Tower Bridge.